canonical/charmed-cassandra-snap/README.md

 ## License
 The Apache Cassandra Snap is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/charmed-cassandra-snap/LICENSE) for more information.

+## Trademark Notice
+Apache Cassandra and the Apache Cassandra logo are trademarks of the Apache Software Foundation.
+All other trademarks are the property of their respective owners.